openharmony/docs/en/application-dev/media/camera-recording.md

   }
   ```

 - Register the **'error'** event to listen for video output errors.
 The callback function returns an error code when an API is incorrectly used.
-For details about the error code types, see [Camera Error Codes](../reference/apis/js-apis-camera.md#cameraerrorcode).
+For details about the error code types, see [CameraErrorCode](../reference/apis-camera-kit/js-apis-camera.md#cameraerrorcode).

   ```ts
   function onVideoOutputError(videoOutput: camera.VideoOutput): void {